webdevelopers-eu/PINGJOE/README.md

 It does not probe your servers but rather waits for your program to PING JOE.
 You will receive an e-mail whenever your app misses the ping.
 The ping is merely a GET HTTP request to a special URL.

+**Q**: I have a reliable backup tool with error reporting already.
+Why do I need PINGJOE?

+**A**: PINGJOE is the best solution to cover problems like your backup tool failing to run or crashing, network or backup server being down, and more.
+PINGJOE awaits an OK result from your program.
+If it does not arrive, and there can be thousands of reasons for that, we will notify you.
+This solution is more reliable than trying to identify and report single problems.
+And last but not least the service is located on an independent network shielded from any local issues you might have.

 ![](./pingjoe-warning.png)

 A few practical examples of how to [PINGJOE](https://www.pingjoe.com) (get your own API credentials [here](https://www.pingjoe.com))